-Basically, I had gone from a school that was all black except for one Mexican kid to a school on a military base in northern Maine that was the smallest school I’d ever go to with a mixed population that I had no idea how to deal with after what I’ve gone through in Kansas City.
+Basically, I had gone from a school that was all black except for one Mexican kid to a school on a military base, in northern Maine, that was the smallest school I’d ever go to, with a mixed population that I had no idea how to deal with after what I’ve gone through in Kansas City.

 The kids in Kansas City hated me because I had a better education than they ever would, and I also had a full school year where I had no classes because the school couldn’t take time trying to teach me when they had all those other kids to deal with.
 I went from that to suddenly being back among a population I should’ve been used to, but I wasn’t really ready for them.
 I also wasn’t used to being in classes and having to try to remember how to study and learn again.

-I don’t know whether my dad planned it or whether it was something that just came to me because that’s how the family dynamic worked, but Dad started talking about a boxer named Muhammad Ali.
+I don’t know whether Dad planned it or whether it was something that just came to me because that’s how the family dynamic worked, but Dad started talking about a boxer named Muhammad Ali.
 He first mentioned Ali while we were still in Kansas City and he started talking about him more often because of an upcoming fight between him Joe Frazier, who I had absolutely no idea who he was at the time.

-One other thing that was very appealing was that he was not afraid of his blackness, which was a big deal to someone like me who was just getting ready to hit puberty and wasn’t sure how to deal with military kids who hadn’t been what I’ve been through in Kansas City.
+One other thing that was very appealing was that he was not afraid of his blackness, which was a big deal to someone like me who was just getting ready to hit puberty, and wasn’t sure how to deal with military kids who hadn’t been what I’ve been through in Kansas City.
 The strange thing is that even though the kids in KC hated me, I saw a lot of things that made a strong impact on my life.
-Along with discussions with my dad, these things got me to embrace the fact that I was a black kid in America and that I would have to try to be better than everyone else and have confidence in myself just to have a chance to compete for whatever I decided I wanted to do.
+Along with discussions with my dad, these things got me to embrace the fact that I was a black kid in America and that I would have to try to be better than everyone else, and have confidence in myself just to have a chance to compete for whatever I decided I wanted to do.
 That lesson turned out to be true.

 Eventually we came to New York, and things were even stranger for me.
 I went from the smallest school system I’ve ever been in to the largest school system I’ve ever been in.
 Out of a school with around 3800 students there were fewer than 50 black students.
 Once again, the way I coped mentally with it most of the time was to rely on my thoughts of Muhammad Ali.

-I did the same when I finally went to college and had an even less ratio of black to white when I first got there.
-Until my senior year of college, the only poster I ever had with a person in it on my wall was Muhammad Ali fighting Joe Frazier, and I tilted the poster so that Ali looked even bigger than he already was while fighting Frazier.
+I did the same when I finally went to college and had an even smaller ratio of black to white when I first got there.
+Until my senior year of college, the only poster I ever had with a person in it on my wall was Muhammad Ali fighting Joe Frazier, and I tilted the poster so that Ali looked even bigger than he already was while fighting Frazier. 🙂